Skip to content

 Any resident failing to meet eligibility requirements must submit a 30-day Intent to Vacate notice to the Main Office as soon as they become ineligible.
 Residents of Spruce graduate housing will also be charged a fee equal to one month of rent for early termination of their lease agreement.
 Residents may submit a letter of appeal to eligibility@usa.utah.edu for consideration of individual circumstances.

 Questions regarding academic affiliation can be addressed by emailing the Main Office.
-Post Doc/Medical Resident/Visting Scholars who do not receive their income directly from the University may be required to show proof of University affiliation.
+University staff who do not receive their income directly from the University may be required to show proof of university affiliation.

-Current residents wishing to change eligibility status (to Post Doc/Medical Resident/Visting Scholar or to student status) must email a request to the Main Office and will be subject to an approval process.
-Current student residents wishing to change to Post Doc/Medical Resident/Visting Scholar status must have lived at Student Apartments and enrolled in the required number of credit hours the previous Fall and Spring Semesters.
+Current residents wishing to change eligibility status to university staff must email a request to the Main Office and will be subject to an approval process.

 Any resident failing to meet the eligibility requirements must submit a 30-day Intent to Vacate notice to the Main Office as soon as they become ineligible.
 Residents may submit a letter of appeal to eligibility@usa.utah.edu for consideration of individual circumstances.